Ralph Shortey: Political positions

 Shortey was a staunch conservative in the Republican-dominated legislature.
 The Oklahoman noted that Shortey filed bills that "often drew national attention and, at times, national ridicule."

 The Associated Press reported that as a state senator, Shortey "routinely voted with his Republican colleagues on bills targeting gay and transgender people", including a measure passed in 2017 to allow business owners to discriminate against LGBT people.
 Shortey was also known for his firm opposition to illegal immigration and to gun control.
 He maintained that state legislators had a constitutional right to carry guns in the Oklahoma State Capitol.
 Duane Chapman ("Dog the Bounty Hunter") and his wife Beth supported legislation introduced by Shortey to regulate the bounty-hunting industry.

 Shortey took a "hard-line stance against abortion" and in 2012 proposed legislation to outlaw the use of aborted fetuses in food; the widely ridiculed bill did not receive a committee hearing.
 In response, Shortey explained his intent was to deter the use of human embryonic stem cells in research by private companies.

 In February 2017, Shortey came under public criticism for trying to retighten state drug laws which Oklahoma voters had voted to loosen in November 2016.
-Arguing that voters had not considered the consequences of their vote, Shortey introduced a bill to increase the penalties for drug possession within 1000 ft feet of a church or a school, which Oklahoma voters had voted to classify as a misdemeanor instead of a felony.
+Arguing that voters had not considered the consequences of their vote, Shortey introduced a bill to increase the penalties for drug possession within 1000 ft of a church or a school, which Oklahoma voters had voted to classify as a misdemeanor instead of a felony.

 Although Shortey's district was close to the Capitol, he frequently missed votes; the Associated Press noted that according to an online bill tracking service, Shortey missed nearly half of the votes taken in the Senate.